Stickybit-zz/playground-7srh7lld/statement.md

 ## About CodinGame Assessment

 Coding tests are one of the most efficient ways to screen developers before hiring.

+The CodinGame Java online tests assess candidates' skills.
+They are perfect for pre-employment screening for developers.
+Most of the coding interview tools focus only on the candidates' ability to write efficient algorithms but algorithms are a tiny part of software development, mastering them is one skill among several other important skills.
+[CodinGame Assessment](https://www.codingame.com/work/solutions/coding-skill-assessment/) provides tests covering a wide scope of technical characteristics to evaluate candidates' ability to write good Java programs.

 They provide a proven model for identifying and hiring proficient developers.
 Candidates code their way through real, practical problems that they could encounter in a company (such as finding a bug in a defective piece of code or properly synchronizing a multi-threaded application), enabling recruiters to measure their coding skills objectively and efficiently.